Huhoi/DLD-479/README.md

-# Python Libraries
+# Python Packages
 - pip install Pillow imagehash
+- cd droidbot
-- pip install droidbot
+    - pip install e .

 # Prereqs
 - Need to have Python 3.9 (3.13 does not work.
 IDK about other versions)